Tandemloc 300 Ton Patented Load Tester (Patent# 7703335B2)

 Although anchoring points can also be welded to the test bed perimeter, should the test specimen anchoring locations be beyond the field of points available by the X and Y axis of the rolling beams.
 For items that only require anchoring in one point, the center of the test bed can accommodate an anchoring point such as a clevis or pad eye that connects to the test bed.

-Loading test specimens into the test bed is simplified as 50% of the machine’s structure is below grade, allowing free movement of fork lifts right up to the test bed.
+Loading test specimens into the test bed are simplified as 50% of the machine’s structure is below grade, allowing free movement of forklifts right up to the test bed.

 Details of the Tandemloc Load Tester